sighupio/fury-getting-started/fury-on-vms/README.md

 # Fury on VMs

-This step-by-step tutorial helps you deploy a full Kubernetes Fury Cluster on VMS.
+This step-by-step tutorial helps you deploy a full Kubernetes Fury Cluster on a set of already existing VMs.

 > ☁️ If you prefer trying Fury in a cloud environment, check out the [Fury on EKS](../fury-on-eks) tutorial.